Overview of the main changes since the previous report update

 Reception conditions

 • Reintroduction of emergency shelters: Due to the increasing arrivals of protection seekers, several municipalities, especially larger cities, have had to reintroduce emergency shelters.
-Especially in larger cities, exhibition grounds and/or made-up tent facilities are used to host asylum seekers.
+Without any change in 2023, especially in larger cities, exhibition grounds and/or made-up tent facilities are used to host asylum seekers.
 The conditions in these emergency shelters are below standards.
-It has been reported that no adequate heating systems were installed in winter and that often access to social and legal assistance is difficult.
+Housing and its financing have been subject to a heated debate between the Federal Government and the Federal States driven by a specific political climate.
+The Federal Government plans to provide EUR 1,3 billion in 2024 for housing to the Federal States (see Types of accommodation).

 • Jurisprudence on reception conditions: Following a decision by the Federal Constitutional Court, single adults who live in mass accommodation centres and those who live in private housing shall now receive the same amount of financial social benefits.
-Prior to the judgement it was assumed by the authorities that those who live in mass accommodations economise together and therefore require less financial benefits.[17]
-In February 2022 the Higher Court of Baden-Wuerttemberg ruled that private rooms in mass accommodation centres are protected under the German Constitution and that consequently any entry and raids by security personnel must be regulated by law and justified in the individual case.[18]
+Prior to the judgement it was assumed by the authorities that those who live in mass accommodations economise together and therefore require less financial benefits.[15]
+Although the necessary corresponding legislation has not been passed yet, single adults living inside and outside accommodation centres now receive the same amount of asylum seekers benefits (see Forms and levels of material reception conditions).
+In February 2022 the Higher Court of Baden-Wuerttemberg ruled that private rooms in mass accommodation centres are protected under the German Constitution and that consequently any entry and raids by security personnel must be regulated by law and justified in the individual case.[16]
+In June 2023, however, the Federal Administrative Court restricted this right of inviolability of the home again and regarded searches by security personnel as permissible.[17]
+According to another Court ruling in 2023, asylum seekers benefits can be reduced or withdrawn when the asylum seeker violates its residence obligation[18] (see Physical security).

 Detention of asylum seekers